 Empowering women

-While Reema had always been passionate about women empowerment, being in Dubai gave her a chance to transform this into a career.
+While Reema Mahajan had always been passionate about women empowerment, being in Dubai gave her a chance to transform this into a career.
 “Being an expat away from home country – without the support of friends and family – it’s always hard for anyone to settle in a new country,” Reema remarks.
 The need to make new friends led her to start up a Facebook group, which soon found a few members.
 “I asked if anybody wanted to meet up for a coffee.
 And that was the beginning of everything that Indian Women in Dubai are today.”

 The group expanded through word of mouth and more women came to join her.
 Their vision, she says, is to create a vibrant and resilient community of women who provide unwavering personal, emotional, and professional support to one another.